nonarkitten/freertos_coldfire/README.md

 5. Call the normal FreeRTOS yield handler.
 6. Reverse the above steps
 7. Perform an 'RTE' and return to user mode

+All further exception processing now occurs on the system stack including any nested interrupts (if enabled).
+Thus the maximum task stack size can be determined as long as recursion isn't being used.

+1. Determining greatest stack depth in the function
+2. Add the context overhead (68 bytes)

 Additionally, critical sections cannot simply be entered through setting and clearing the CPUSR interrupt-level bits (since this is a privellaged operation).
 Instead, two traps have been made (trap 12 and trap 13) which can be invoked from user land.
 With a little stack twiddling, the interrupt mask is set through the RTE instruction making enabling and disabling of the interrupts an atomic operation.